happy_lark / iStock / Getty Images Plus via Getty Images

 Folate and folic acid during pregnancy

-How does folate help development?
+How do folate and folic acid help development?

 What are some good sources of folate?